Bausch + Lomb Lacrinorm 0.2% ophthalmic gel

 Like all medicines, this medicine can cause side effects, although not everybody gets them.

-· A temporary burning sensation after instillation until the gel is evenly distributed over the surface of the eye;
+· transient burning sensation after instillation until the gel is evenly distributed on the surface of the eye;

-· Due to the presence of benzalkonium chloride, there may be a risk of eczema, irritation, and difficulty breathing.
+· due to the presence of benzalkonium chloride, risk of eczema, irritation and respiratory discomfort.

 Reporting of side effects